devabiodun/zk-algorithms/README.md

 # ALGORITHM

-This repository contains algoritms that are used in Cryptography [Zero Knowledge]
+This repository contains algorithms that are used in Cryptography [Zero Knowledge]